 2018 was a challenging year for turf managers; so, set about reflecting on those challenges, then go about implement how to position yourself and your organisation with the means to meet any challenges you may encounter in 2019 and beyond.

 - Keep your machinery in tip top condition

 - Grease where you find a grease nipple, oil where you see a metallic moving part, check the oil, check the water

 Pitchcare is the only provider of LANTRA accredited training courses in the maintenance of Winter Sports Pitches.
 It is a one day course designed to provide a basic knowledge of rugby and football pitch maintenance.
 The course enables the Groundsman to grasp the basic needs of a winter sports surface throughout a 12 month period.

 Delegates attending the Winter Sports Pitch Maintenance course and using the accompanying manual will be able to develop their own skills, working knowledge and expertise, by understanding the method of instruction and the maintenance principles it sets out.

-Details of our forthcoming autumn courses can be found on our website Grounds Training
+Details of our forthcoming courses can be found on our new website Grounds Training

 Included in the Course Manual, there are working diaries showing the range of tasks needed to be accomplished each month.
 The Course Manual is available for purchase separately.